iobis/manual/format_event.md

 Terms related to measurements, either biotic (e.g., sex, lifestage) or abiotic will be included in extendedMeasurementOrFact table _not_ the Event Core or Occurrence extension table.

-### Stepwise Guidance to Format Event Table (in Excel)
+### Stepwise Guidance to Format Event Table (with spreadsheets)

 Before proceeding with the below, make sure each record already has an [eventID](identifiers.html).

+1. Add and fill the `parentEventID` and `eventRemarks` fields as applicable
+2. Identify the hierarchical event structure in your data, if present and create new records for parent Events, filling in any relevant fields
-1. Identify columns in your data that will match with Darwin Core event fields
+3. Identify all columns in your data that will match with Darwin Core Event fields
     * Include any relevant abiotic measurements (ENV-DATA) related to sampling events (e.g. sampling protocols).
-We will add these to the eMoF table later.
+We will add these to the eMoF table later
-2. Copy these columns to a new sheet and name it Event
+4. Copy these columns to a new sheet and name it Event
-3. Delete duplicate data so only unique events are left.
+5. Delete duplicate data so only unique events are left
-4. Identify the hierarchical event structure in your data, if present
-5. Add and fill the `parentEventID` and `type` fields as applicable
-6. Create new records for parent Events
-7. Ensure dates and time are [formatted according to ISO 8601 standards](link #30) in the eventDate field
+6. Ensure dates and time are [formatted according to ISO 8601 standards](common_formatissues.html#temporal-dates-and-times) in the eventDate field
-8. Add any other relevant fields as indicated above
+7. Add any other relevant fields as indicated above
+8. Map fields to Darwin Core

 Watch the video tutorial of this process.
+(Link coming soon)

 After completing the formatting of your Event Core table, you can next format your extendedMeasurementOrFact table.
 To format the Occurrence extension table, see the [Occurrence table](format_occurrence.html) section of this manual.